Leonard-The-Wise/OpenSceneGraph/src/osgPlugins/osgjs/Readme.md

 ### Extra tip:

 If for some models you get inconsistent results while importing to Blender, try opening it on FBXReview or other Autodesk product (like 3ds Max or Maya) to see if the problem is with the export or the import plugin.

+### Extra tip 2:

+I put a convenience Batch file along with the exe called `OsgConvAll.bat`.
+With it you can convert models in batch.
+Just run it where your root model directory is and pass any parameters along with it if it applies.

 That's all I know for now.